Shubham-Kumar-Sahoo/Portfolio-Website/README.md

 Check out the live version of my portfolio website here: [https://shubham-kumar-sahoo.github.io/Portfolio-Website/](https://shubham-kumar-sahoo.github.io/Portfolio-Website/)

-## 🛠️ Customization & Usage

-This portfolio is designed to be easily customizable.
-You can personalize the following:

-- **Profile Information**: Update `header.js` with your personal information, profile picture, and bio.
-- **Projects**: Add or update projects in the `data.js` file within the `portfolio` section to showcase your work.
-- **Skills & Experience**: Edit the `experience` section to reflect your own career journey, skills, and achievements.
-- **Theme Colors**: Customize theme colors by editing the CSS variables in the `theme.css` file to match your personal brand.

-## 📈 Future Enhancements

-- **Project Categorization & Filtering**: Implement a system to filter projects by category, allowing users to view specific types of work (e.g., web development, data science).
-- **Blog Integration**: Add a blog section to share your thoughts, tutorials, and experiences in tech.
-- **Testimonials Section**: Include a section for testimonials from colleagues, clients, or mentors to add credibility to your portfolio.
-- **Search Functionality**: Implement a search feature to allow users to quickly find specific content on the site.

 If you find this project interesting, or if you want to collaborate, feel free to connect with me on:

 - [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/)